cfree3/curtisfree.com/_posts/2016-11-10-recycling_votes.md

 The outcome of the recent presidental race severely upset Democratic voters, as one could expect.
 Because Hillary Clinton received a plurality of votes but lost the election in terms of electoral votes, many frustrated voters are suggesting that we [dismantle the Electoral College][electoral] (which, to be clear, I support).
-But another theme admist the discontent has been vehement negativity toward the large number of citizens who cast votes for the Libertarian candidate, Gary Johnson -- votes which could have supported another candidate instead.
+But another theme amidst the discontent has been vehement negativity toward the large number of citizens who cast votes for the Libertarian candidate, Gary Johnson -- votes which could have supported another candidate instead.